zioroboco/backstitch/README.md

 # backstitch! 🧵

+_To sew with overlapping stitches, to bind two pieces of fabric together._

-Wraps your React UI elements in a Web Components custom elements API, letting you use them in places where it's otherwise tricky to embed React. (e.g. in Elm!)
+`backstitch` allows you to wrap your [React](https://reactjs.org/) UI elements in a [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) custom elements API, and use them in places where it's otherwise tricky to embed React — e.g. in [Elm](https://elm-lang.org/)!

 - [API](#api)
   - [`backstitch.define`](#backstitchdefine)